Burgess’ Essence of Anchovies was the first branded sauce to enjoy a nationwide reputation in Britain.

 Burgess products were onboard Admiral’s Nelson’s HMS Victory in 1805.
 Lord Byron referenced Burgess’s fish sauce in his poem Beppo (1817).
 The novelist Walter Scott claimed that Burgess made the best fish sauce in 1823.

-Whether stubborn or proud, W R Burgess stipulated that the only change in Essence of Anchovies production that he would allow for would be that twelve days’ pounding by two men could be altered to six days pounding by four.
+Lazenby and Crosse & Blackwell were encroaching upon Burgess’s market share by the 1850s with their lower-priced versions of Essence of Anchovies.
+Whether stubborn or proud, W R Burgess stipulated that the only change in Essence of Anchovies production that he would allow for would be that twelve days pounding of fish by two men could be altered to six days pounding by four.

 After the death of W R Burgess, the business was taken over by his wife, Elizabeth (1804 – 1884) and his son, Arthur Wellington Burgess (1840 – 1900).